 - ClickGUARD – Protecting PPC Google Ads Campaigns

-- Radware Bot Manager – Protection From All Automated Threats
+- Radware Bot Manager – Protect from All Automated Threats

 Book a Demo

-Bot detection and mitigation software allow you to filter out legitimate traffic from bots.
-By extracting data relating to the connection type or device used, you can understand if it looks like humans or bots.
+Bot detection and mitigation software allows you to let through legitimate traffic and identify and/or block bots.
+By extracting data relating to the connection type or device used, you can understand whether a visitor is a human or bot.

 Regardless of your industry, it’s important to understand who your web visitors are.
-Bots, which are essentially scripts, or computer programs, aren’t always nefarious, but they can point to cybercrime and online fraud.
+Bots, which are essentially scripts, or computer programs, aren’t always nefarious but are still worth investigating, as they can be closely connected to cybercrime and online fraud.

 Top Features of Bot Detection and Mitigation Software

-Bot detection techniques vary from one business to another, but there are a few recurring features, such as:
+Bot detection techniques vary from one vendor to another, but there are a few recurring features, such as:

-- IP analysis: understanding the type of online connection used by your website visitors can filter out bots and humans.
+- IP lookup and analysis: Understanding the type of online connection used by your website visitors can filter out bots and let through humans.

-- Device fingerprinting: analyzing the combination of software and hardware uses to connect to your site can also point to suspicious activity –especially for botnets using exactly the same devices or spoofing tools.
+- Device fingerprinting: Analyzing the combination of software and hardware used to connect to your site can also point to suspicious activity – especially for botnets using exactly the same devices or spoofing tools.

-- Velocity risk rules: in the context of bot detection, velocity rules allow you to learn how often someone does something online.
-It’s the closest thing you can get to behavior analysis.
+- Velocity risk rules: In the context of bot detection, velocity rules allow you to learn how often someone does something online, thus gaining insight into their behavior and motivation.
 This helps identify bots that perform the same action or sequences of actions repeatedly.

-- Real-time alerts: you may have to deal with spikes in traffic which could point to a botnet attack.
-It’s important to safeguard your website by creating alerts for that purpose.
+- Real-time alerts: You may have to deal with spikes in traffic that could point to a botnet attack.
+It’s important to safeguard your website by creating fraud alerts for that purpose.

-SEON is first and foremost a fraud detection software, but it’s easy to see how its features can work perfectly for bot detection.
-This is all thanks to its real-time monitoring, which allows risk teams to get a better live understanding of their website traffic, and a combination of powerful risk scoring.
+SEON is first and foremost fraud detection software, but its features also work perfectly for bot detection.
+This is all thanks to its real-time monitoring, which allows risk teams to get a better live understanding of their website traffic, as well as data enrichment and powerful risk scoring.

-Most of the heavy lifting for bot detection is done via two modules, IP analysis, and Device Fingerprinting.
+Most of the heavy lifting for bot detection is done via IP analysis, velocity checks and device fingerprinting.
 These tools allow you to understand how users connect to your site and to get an idea of their online behavior.
-This is the perfect way to answer questions such as:
+This provides answers to questions such as:

 - Has this user performed the same task repeatedly?